KDE/documentation-docs-krita-org/untranslatable_pages/building/working_on_krita_deps.rst

 independently in an isolated encironment.
 In such a case, the "shared install folder" method will not work.
 Instead, you needs to use "publish to cache" method.
-With this method, each subproject is built in an isolated environment, with only minimally necessary depenencies present.
+With this method, each subproject is built in an isolated environment, with only minimally necessary dependencies present.
 Each subproject is then packaged and "uploaded" into the package cache.
 By the end of the build process the local cache is "forcefully" populated with the locally built packages, which are newer than the ones in the registry.
 These local packages will later be used for building Krita